Having a generator as a backup for electricity during a power outage is a great way to prepare for emergencies and disasters.

 Turn on your necessary electric devices one by one, slowly, to account for surges.
 Start with your most necessary, highest surge appliances first.
 These may be:

-Be aware that washing machines and tumble dryers use a lot of electricity and have a high surge, so you may not want to use these appliances during a power outage.
+Be aware that washing machines and tumble dryers use a lot of electricity and have a high electrical surge potential, so you may not want to use these appliances during a power outage.

 Turn on Your Refrigerator/Freezer